India-China standoff: Anand Mahindra says time to stand by martyred soldiers

 We will eventually learn about the details of what happened in Ladakh.
 That is our right.
 But right now, we must grieve with & stand by the families of our martyred soldiers.
 And stand solidly in support of our armed forces.— anand mahindra (@anandmahindra) June 16, 2020

-Meahe Congress termed as "shocking" and "unacceptable" the death of an Indian Army officer and two soldiers in a violent face off with the Chinese troops, and asked Defence Minister Rajnath Singh to confirm the development.
+Meanwhile, Congress termed as "shocking" and "unacceptable" the death of an Indian Army officer and two soldiers in a violent face off with the Chinese troops, and asked Defence Minister Rajnath Singh to confirm the development.

 "Shocking, Unbelievable and Unacceptable!
 Will the Raksha Mantri confirm," Congress chief spokesperson Randeep Surjewala said on Twitter.